TheMoakMan/CS3800-Emmulating-Linux-Shell/README.md

     $vim <filename>          #Runs Vim text editer from system and opens a file of the given name
     $sudo apt install <name> #DO NOT RECOMEND WITHOUT ADMIN PRIVILEDGES
     $make sandwich           #Try it, its fun.

+If program code for some reason is missing in does not run, the program is also saved to the git repository: https://github.com/TheMoakMan/CS3800-Emulating-Linux-Shell.git